These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • I go, far away from home,

-• with scattered thoughts trailing
+• scattered thoughts trailing behind me

-• (ah, my winsome sidekick).
+• — ah, my winsome sidekick.

 • Roving till dusk, I need not raise my head